 “Too much WIP is the enemy of productivity,” – Dominica DeGrandis, author of Making Work Visible, and Principal Flow Advisor at Tasktop

 The happiness and engagement of the people who plan, build and deliver software has a direct correlation on the productivity and quality of their work.
 Combined with the rise of burnout in IT staff, it’s not surprising that there’s a renewed focus on ensuring teams are not being overburdened with the digital demands of the business.
 After all, you want the people who best understand how to create through software to be empowered, healthy and motivated.
-Flow Load is an important measure in that respect – as well as the key to understanding problems in both Flow Velocity (Vélocité du flux) et Flow Time (Durée du flux).
+Flow Load (Charge du flux) is an important measure in that respect – as well as the key to understanding problems in both Flow Velocity (Vélocité du flux) et Flow Time (Durée du flux).

-Flow Load measures the number of Flow items being actively worked on in a value stream, denoting the amount of WIP (work in progress).
+Flow Load (Charge du flux) measures the number of Flow items being actively worked on in a value stream, denoting the amount of WIP (work in progress).
 If the total number of items being worked on (either in an active or waiting state) in a value stream is too great, there will be a negative effect on output.
-Tracking Flow Load shows changes in Flow Velocity and Flow Time, showing the business the point at which taking on too many flow items at the same time reduces output.
+Tracking Flow Load (Charge du flux) shows changes in Flow Velocity (Vélocité du flux) et Flow Time, showing the business the point at which taking on too many flow items at the same time reduces output.